Skip to main content

 • Reimbursements are not guaranteed – reimbursements depend on the department’s funds at the time.

-• Reimbursements through the UCSD travel system can take up to 10 business days to be processed either via direct deposit or paper check.
+• Reimbursements through the UCSD travel system can take up to 10 business days after the submission of the expense report to be processed either via direct deposit or paper check.

 • Payroll and travel are processed separately.
 This means that if you are enrolled in direct deposit for employment checks, you are not automatically enrolled in direct deposit for travel reimbursements.
 To find out if you are enrolled in direct deposit for travel, email history-fiscal-g@ucsd.edu.